aozora404/EvE-Model-Extraction/README.md

 2) Plug into Emission input

 #### Normal
-The normal map cannot be processed directly inside Blender.
-The following will use GIMP, but any image editing software should be fine.
+Unfortunately, the normal map cannot be processed directly inside Blender.
+Use the method listed above to extract the normal map in GIMP and continue as below.

-(In GIMP)

-1) Decompose the \_no file (Color>Components>Decompose) (Color model RGBA, Decompose to layers checked).
-2) Compose (Color>Components>Compose) with Red channel as green layer, Green channel as alpha layer, and Blue channel as Mask value (255).
-3) Export as .png.

-(In Blender)

-4) Plug the normal map into a Normal Map node (Tangent Space, strength arbitrary)
+1) Plug the normal map into a Normal Map node (Tangent Space, strength arbitrary)
-5) Plug into Normal input
+2) Plug into Normal input